vislies/template/README.md

 Next, go to the GitHub project's setting page and find the `GutHub Pages` options near the bottom.
-Change the `Source` to the branch with the pages to post (probably `master`).
+Change the `Source` to the branch with the pages to post (probably `main`).
 Once you do that, you should see a green box that says your site is published at `https://www.vislies.org/20XX` (with the appropriate year substituted).